Eppo-exp/eppo-docs/docs/data-management/metrics/simple-metric.md

 where fact_timestamp <= assignment_timestamp + X days
 ```

+Optionally, you can enable filtering out subjects until they are aged.
+This will only count events once a subject has been assigned to the experiment for the conversion period specified.
+Using the example above, a subject will only be included once they've been assigned to the experiment for 7 days.

 #### Threshold

 Threshold metrics measure the proportion of entities who meet a user-specified `SUM` or `COUNT` of a fact within an optional time-period.
 For example, you might want to understand what percent of users spend more than $100 within 7 days of assignment into an experiment.